The Gaussian Process Autoregressive Regression Model (GPAR): GPAR and Multi-Output GPs

-The choice of kernels for $\vec{f}$ is crucial to FGPAR, as they determine the types of relationships between inputs and outputs that can be learned.
-Furthermore, as a consequence of assuming that the conditionals $p(g_i\cond \vec{g}_{1:i-1}, \vec{y}_{1:i-1})$ are Gaussian, different factorisations of the joint $p(\vec{y},\vec{g})$ yield different FGPAR models; hence, in specifying FGPAR, one must choose an ordering of the outputs $\vec{y}$.
+The choice of kernels $k_{1:M}$ for $f_{1:M}$ is crucial to GPAR, as they determine the types of relationships between inputs and outputs that can be learned.
+Particular choices for $k_{1:M}$ turn out to yield models closely related to existing work.
+These connections are made rigorous by the nonlinear and linear equivalent model discussed in Appendix B from the supplementary material.
+We summarise the results here; see also \Cref{tab:connections}.